Top 10 people of integrity in Nigeria’s history: Figures worth emulating

 • Famous as: Diplomat

-During the celebrations of Nigeria's independence Golden Jubilee in 2010 and Centenary in 2014, Emeka Anyaoku received special gold awards for outstanding contributions to the country's development from the Federal Government.
+During the celebrations of Nigeria's independence, the Golden Jubilee in 2010, and the 2014 Centenary, Emeka Anyaoku received special gold awards for outstanding contributions to the country's development from the federal government.
+He is often included in a list of six people of integrity in Nigeria due to his outstanding service and international recognition.

 Read also